diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 First, we have toEnd, we already know her ( I'm not sure why but I think of Turing machines as females ) from the previous exercise.

 We then have two small, simple, TMs : *write* and *moveRight*.
 They both encapsulate a core behaviour of a TM.
-In fact they do a single operation that is part of a normal transition, writing a character to the current cell and moving the head ( to the right in this case ).
+In fact, they do a single operation that is part of a normal transition, writing a character to the current cell and moving the head ( to the right in this case ).

 Now, why would we have to define TMs that do a core operation that can be expressed more easily as a transition?

 This is more understandable by looking at the most important difference between a transition of the form (N, a, d) and a transition bit composed by *moveRight* and *write*, that is : a transition of the form (N, a, d) is **not** an expression.

-*Tummys* composition is primarily built on delegating transion, and as such expanding the functionality of a TM by the reuse of an expression, and parametrized TMs that can build a plethora of similar machine from a logical template.
+*Tummys* composition is primarily built on delegating transitions, and as such expanding the functionality of a TM by the reuse of an expression, and parametrized TMs that can build a plethora of similar machine from a logical template.

-The fact that a composition of bits of a transition can be built by TMs mean that we can delegate to them, effectively adding a transition trough a parametrized TM.
+The fact that a composition of bits of a transition can be built by TMs means that we can delegate to them, effectively adding a transition through a parametrized TM.

-Before we look at a pattern that use this concept, we add the simple TM *compose*.
+Before we look at a pattern that uses this concept, we add the simple TM *compose*.
 *compose* encapsulate the generic idea of building two sequential instruction paths to form a bigger computation.

 This is similar to a normal double delegation but done with a single TM that can be plugged everywhere an expression can.
-The difference between a *compose*d expression and a normal compacted expression of two TMs, that would execute the same logic as the two expression in the *compose*d one, is that by, senquentially, delegating we don't rewind the tape.
+The difference between a *compose*d expression and a normal compacted expression of two TMs, that would execute the same logic as the two expressions in the *compose*d one, is that by, sequentially, delegating we don't rewind the tape.

 Now, let's look at *hold*.
 This is the main part of the machine we are trying to build.